ddekany/jbosstools-freemarker/README.md

 Date of release: NOT-YET-RELEASED

 - Several built-ins and the `continue` directive was missing from the auto-completion proposals.
 Also ensured that the unit test that detects this is part of the test suite.
+- Data-model (context) content assist almost never showed any Java methods.
+It was totally broken really.
+Now it shows them, except it deliberately filters out methods/properties defined in Object, and Bean property readers.
+(This is somewhat related to JBIDE-23705.)
+- Data-model (context) content assist now shows Bean properties before methods.
+(Template normally want to read Bean properties, and not call methods directly.)